 The less time spent redesigning the layout to accommodate the change in size, the better.

 To properly understand and translate complex or specialized international content, your translator must often be a subject matter expert as well as a linguist.

 For example, if you’re in the legal sector, your translator needs to understand your source language, the target language, and the relevant legal terms for both countries.
 If you’re in healthcare, you’ll need a translator who understands healthcare terminology.

 The bottom line?
 Look for a translation services company with experience in your field and access to translators who are also subject matter specialists.

 The next time you have an international content project on your horizon, use this handy cheat sheet to save time, money and headaches.

-And if you’re interested in partnering with a language services company with expert translators and an award-winning project management process, give us a call at 1-800-737-8481 today.
+And if you’re interested in partnering with a language services company with expert translators and an award-winning project management process, contact us today.
 We’d love to hear from you!